2 min read

 Preparation of the ground that you are covering is paramount to a successful lawn installation – see the DIY guide on the website.

-For children’s areas, it is worth thinking about the installation of shock pad under the grass, which is an underlay that meets critical fall heights
+For children’s areas, it is worth thinking about the installation of a shock pad under the grass, which is an underlay that meets critical fall heights